ianhbell/binfit/README.md

 # binfit
 The python code for fitting interaction parameters for binary mixtures

-From the paper: IH Bell, EW Lemmon, "Automatic Fitting of Binary Interaction Parameters for Multi-fluid Helmholtz-Energy-Explicit Mixture Models", Journal of Chemical & Engineering Data 61 (11), 3752-3760, http://dx.doi.org/10.1021/acs.jced.6b00257
+From the paper: IH Bell, EW Lemmon, "Automatic Fitting of Binary Interaction Parameters for Multi-fluid Helmholtz-Energy-Explicit Mixture Models", Journal of Chemical & Engineering Data 61 (11), 3752-3760, http://dx.doi.org/10.1021/acs.jced.6b00257 .
+If you use this code, please cite that paper.

 # Getting Started